KatherineMichel/digital-commonplace/python-and-django-additional-resources.md

 * [Vinta Software GitHub](https://github.com/vintasoftware)

 <!--
+Jazz Band
+https://twitter.com/jezdez/status/1230635375497969672 | Jannis Leidel on Twitter: "@joshsimmons @vmbrasseur @jazzbandco Yeah, it's been on the slow burner for long, but it's still growing, just passed 600 members and have 43 projects.
+Need to figure out how to keep it sustainable (read: useful in the long-term).
+Right now mostly trying to decide which chunk to bite off first." / Twitter

 https://twitter.com/m_holtermann/status/1139264917008257031 | Markus Holtermann @ #LeadDevLondon on Twitter: "Do I know somebody at @eventbrite, @instagram, @NASA, @Pinterest, or @washingtonpost?
 Can you confirm (or deny) that you're still using (parts of) @djangoproject? #Django"

 Feature Flags